Agent Skills: Agent Teams Protocol

 • Rejects: writes metadata.handoff_rejection = {reason, corrections, since, revision_number} plus a wake-signal SendMessage.
 Follow §On Rejection below.

 ⚠️ Do NOT call TaskUpdate(taskId, status="completed") on your own task.
 The team-lead-as-completion-gate is the discipline; teammate self-completion bypasses HANDOFF inspection.
-Two narrow exemptions (signal-tasks; secretary memory-save) are documented at the relevant agent bodies — those carve-outs apply only to those agents, not to you unless your agent body says so.
+Two narrow exemptions (signal-tasks; secretary session briefing + memory-save) are documented at the relevant agent bodies — those carve-outs apply only to those agents, not to you unless your agent body says so.

 Why idle, not poll?
 You cannot self-wake while idle.
 The team-lead's wake-signal SendMessage brings you back to read the acceptance/rejection.
 Trust the wake; do not poll TaskList speculatively.